 WordPress content is generated dynamically.
 Every time someone visits a page on your site, its content is generated from scratch.
 Trying a reputable caching plugin will help speed up this process.

-The right plugin will generate static versions of your dynamic pages to serve to your site visitors, including those who aren’t logged in, those who have not commented on a post, or anyone who has not viewed password protected content.
+The right browser caching plugin will generate static versions of your dynamic pages to serve to your site visitors, including those who aren’t logged in, those who have not commented on a post, or anyone who has not viewed password-protected content.

 Manage your asset files

-A StoneTemple report revealed that 63 percent of all internet traffic in the United States comes from mobile devices, and that this figure will likely reach 70 percent by the end of 2018.
+A Perficient report revealed that 68 percent of all global internet traffic came from mobile devices in 2020.
+This underscores the increasing importance of good mobile user experiences.
 This underscores the increasing importance of good mobile user experiences.

 For this reason, Google released the Accelerated Mobile Pages (AMP) project.
 As stated on the AMP website, “AMP is an open-source library that provides a straightforward way to create web pages that are compelling, smooth, and load near instantaneously for users.”